As with any piece of software, it is critical to minimize any attack surface the software exposes. Sensu is no different.

 Secure Sensu agent-to-server communication

 NOTE: If you change the agent configuration to communicate via WebSocket Secure protocol, the agent will no longer communicate over a plaintext connection.
-For communication to continue, you must complete the steps in this section and in the Secure the API and web UI section.
+For communication to continue, you must complete the steps in this section and secure the Sensu agent API, HTTP API, and web UI.

 By default, an agent uses the insecure